GSoC 2022 - ConscryptMode

 }

-Note that in Robolectric since both the test and UI event loop ran on the same thread, synchronization was not an
+Note that in Robolectric since both the test and UI event loop run on the same thread,

 Robolectric has very limited APIs for View

-interaction; most often test writers could just use the Android SDK APIs such as
+writers can just use Android APIs, such as Activity.findViewById()

 which was safe since Robolectric tests do not have to worry about synchronization between test and